Yasmani Grandal Player Props: White Sox vs. Marlins

-The Chicago White Sox, including Yasmani Grandal (.147 batting average in his past 10 games), battle starter Eury Perez and the Miami Marlins at Guaranteed Rate Field, Friday at 8:10 PM ET.
+The Chicago White Sox, including Yasmani Grandal (.263 on-base percentage in past 10 games, 67 points below season-long percentage), take on starter Sandy Alcantara and the Miami Marlins at Guaranteed Rate Field, Saturday at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Yankees.
+He had three hits (going 3-for-4 with a home run and an RBI) in his most recent game against the Marlins.

 Yasmani Grandal Game Info & Props vs. the Marlins